Winter Travel Tips and Information

-- Detailed maps updated in real time display road conditions and trouble spots, including weather, construction, maintenance and traffic incidents.
+- Maps updated in real time that display road conditions, trouble spots, weather, construction, maintenance and traffic incidents.
 TripCheck also displays high impact incidents (alerts) on multiple pages to make them easier to spot.

 - A color-coded speed map of the Portland area provides average travel speeds on Portland highways.

-- TripCheck also has links to bus, airport, train, bicycle and trucking information; commercial roadside services such as hotels, motels and restaurants; and detailed information on scenic byways, safety rest areas and Sno-Parks.
+- Links to bus, airport, train, bicycle and trucking information; commercial roadside services such as hotels, motels and restaurants; and detailed information on scenic byways, safety rest areas and Sno-Parks.

-- TripCheck also provides detailed information on the use of traction tire and chains in Oregon.
+- Detailed information on the use of traction tires and chains in Oregon.

-- Users can select updated reports about driving conditions by highway, mountain pass or major city from easy-to-use menus.
+- elect updated reports about driving conditions by highway, mountain pass or major city from easy-to-use menus.
 The 511 system responds to both voice and touch-tone commands.

 - Calls to 511 are local calls when dialed from a pay phone or wire line phone.
-Wireless (cell) phone users are responsible for airtime and roaming charges according to their wireless service contracts, but ODOT does not impose any additional charges.
+Mobile phone users are responsible for airtime and roaming charges according to their wireless service contracts, but ODOT does not impose any additional charges.

-Corvallis and Bend cable subscribers can check road and weather information instantly on television.
+Bend Broadband cable subscribers can check road and weather information instantly on television.

-To report road hazards (trees down, electric wires across the road, road blocked by mud or rocks, etc.) motorists should call the nearest ODOT dispatch center.
+To report road hazards (trees down, electric wires across the road, road blocked by mud or rocks, etc.) call the nearest ODOT dispatch center.

 - Portland metro area, Hood River area: (503) 283-5859